Chart Color Schemes

 An assessment of population growth drivers in Wulagi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Wulagi's population is around 2,687 as of Aug 2025.
-This reflects an increase of 177 people since the Census in 2021, which reported a population of 2,510 people.
-The change is inferred from the estimated resident population of 2,687 from the ABS as of June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,132 persons per square kilometer.
-Wulagi's growth rate of 7.1% since the census positions it close to the SA3 area's growth rate of 7.6%, indicating competitive growth fundamentals.
+Wulagi's population, as of November 2025, is approximately 2,687 people.
+This figure represents an increase of 177 individuals since the 2021 Census, which reported a population of 2,510.
+The growth is inferred from the estimated resident population of 2,687 in June 2024 and address validation since the Census date.
+This results in a population density ratio of 2,132 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Wulagi's growth rate of 7.1% since the census is within 0.5 percentage points of the SA3 area's growth (7.6%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 51.9% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, above median population growth is projected for statistical areas across the nation.
-Wulagi is expected to increase by 434 persons to 2041, reflecting a total increase of 16.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projected demographic shifts, an above median population growth is expected across statistical areas nationally.
+Wulagi is projected to increase by 434 persons to reach a total of 3,121 people by 2041, reflecting a 16.1% increase over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population